Cluster backup

 Set for a cluster that’s on the Azure provider, and omitted otherwise.

-cluster_id string in EID format
+cluster_idstring in EID format in UUID format

 The ID of the associated cluster.